lespin/reverse-tilemap/README.md

 # Reverse tilemap

-Builds a [tilemap](https://doc.mapeditor.org/en/stable/reference/json-map-format/) from a target image and a tile image(s)
+Builds a [tilemap](https://doc.mapeditor.org/en/stable/reference/json-map-format/) from a target image and tile image(s)

 According to the specifications of the tiled format, tiles can be mirrored vertically, horizontally, and diagonally